ipspace/blog/content/kb/tag/BGP/Default_Route.md

 *> 10.2.17.0/24     0.0.0.0                  0         32768 ?
 ```

-WARN: Unless you have a very specific design, it's probably a bad idea to insert the default route into the BGP table of an Internet Service Provider router; this technique should only be used to reduce the BGP table size in private networks using BGP as the core routing protocol.
+{{<note warn>}}Unless you have a very specific design, it's probably a bad idea to insert the default route into the BGP table of an Internet Service Provider router; this technique should only be used to reduce the BGP table size in private networks using BGP as the core routing protocol.{{</note>}}

 ## Default Route Propagation